 - The Bernie Banton Foundation

-The Bernie Banton Foundation says it is all about asbestos awareness, education and advocacy.
+The Bernie Banton Foundation is all about asbestos awareness, education and advocacy.
 It is an Australian based registered not-for-profit organisation that aims to make a difference by helping to alleviate exposure to asbestos, in the hope of eventual eradication of asbestos related disease.
 It also offers support and comfort to sufferers and their loved ones.
 Karen Banton, widow of Bernie Banton, says on the site: "Bernie and I gave some thought to the idea of a foundation bearing his name, around the time of his diagnosis in August 2007 with mesothelioma, an asbestos-related cancer.
 Following Bernie's initial diagnosis of asbestosis in 1999, he became a passionate fighter for justice on behalf of asbestos disease sufferers and their families.
 Bernie was also a man of great compassion.
 He felt it both humbling and an honour to effect positive change and inject hope for Australians everywhere, through his 'never take no for an answer' attitude."

 - The Asbestos